 The commutator contains wedge-shaped hard-drawn copper segments, forming a cylindrical structure.
 A thin sheet of high-quality mica insulates the segments from each other.

 A commutator periodically changes the direction of the current between the rotor and the external circuit.
-Hence, it acts as a switch causing a unidirectional torque in the dc motor.
+Hence, it acts as a switch causing a unidirectional torque in the DC motor.

 Brushes are usually made of rectangular carbon blocks housed in brush holders.
-The function of brushes in DC motors is to supply the current to the commutator from an external dc source.
+The function of brushes in DC motors is to supply the current to the commutator from an external DC source.

-Whereas the function of the brushes in a DC generator is to collect the current from the commutator and supply it to the external load circuit.
+The function of the brushes in a DC generator is to collect the current from the commutator and supply it to the external load circuit.

 The commutator segment which comes in contact with the left brush gets positive polarity while the right one gets negative polarity.
 This leads to the flow of current in the coil.

 By applying Fleming’s Left-Hand Rule, the conductor on the left side always experiences a force in an upward direction while the conductor on the right side experiences a downward force.
-Hence, a unidirectional torque is achieved in dc motors.
+Hence, a unidirectional torque is achieved in DC motors.

-BACK EMF
+Back EMF

 The interaction of the current-carrying conductor with the changing magnetic field produced by the field winding induces an EMF in the conductor.
 This EMF acts in the opposite direction to the applied voltage.
 This induced EMF in the motor is known as BACK EMF.